ppkgtmm/machine-learning/README.md

 # Machine Learning

 ## General info
-The purpose of this repo is to keep my work during machine learning course offered by Coursera.
-Course notes can be found in [drive link](https://drive.google.com/file/d/1dFzwe22b97p4ne-CiWIcylQQ80uly35L/view?usp=sharing)

-❗ This repo was not created with intention to provide solutions to course leaners
+The purpose of this repo is to keep my work during machine learning course offered by Coursera❗This repo was not created to provide solutions to leaners who have not completed the course yet

+## Notes
+Course notes can be found in [google drive](https://drive.google.com/file/d/1dFzwe22b97p4ne-CiWIcylQQ80uly35L/view?usp=sharing)

 ## Technologies
 - MATLAB : programming language